matthewrdev/font-icons-in-xamarin-forms/README.md

  - Fonts are rendered vectors!
   - Resize it by changing the font size!
   - Recolour it by changing the font color!
- - No more image density wrangling bs for Android.
+ - No more image density wrangling 💩 for Android.

 **Example**